Massachusetts Bay Colony: Plymouth Colony

-In December 1620, a group of English religious Separatists (later referred to as "the Pilgrims") established Plymouth Colony just to the south of Massachusetts Bay, seeking to preserve their cultural identity and attain religious freedom.
+In December 1620, a group of English religious Separatists, later referred to as "the Pilgrims", established Plymouth Colony just to the south of Massachusetts Bay, seeking to preserve their cultural identity and attain religious freedom.
 Plymouth's colonists faced great hardships and earned few profits for their investors, who sold their interests to them in 1627.
 Edward Winslow and William Bradford were two of the colony's leaders and were likely the authors of a work published in England in 1622 called Mourt's Relation.
 This book in some ways resembles a promotional tract intended to encourage further immigration.
 Plymouth Colony would remain separate from Massachusetts Bay Colony until the creation of the Province of Massachusetts Bay.

-Wessagusett
+Wessagusett Colony

 There were other attempts at colonies more closely tied to England in 1623 and 1624 at Weymouth, Massachusetts.
 Thomas Weston's Wessagusset Colony failed in under a year.
 An effort by Robert Gorges to establish an overarching civil and religious colonial structure for New England based in the same location likewise failed and most of the settlers left.
 Those families who remained after the departure of Gorges formed a permanent settlement the oldest in what would become Massachusetts Bay Colony.

 Cape Ann settlement

-In 1623, the Plymouth Council for New England (successor to the Plymouth Company) established a small fishing village at Cape Ann under the supervision of the Dorchester Company, with Thomas Gardner as its overseer.
+In 1623, the Plymouth Council for New England, the successor to the Plymouth Company, established a small fishing village at Cape Ann under the supervision of the Dorchester Company, with Thomas Gardner as its overseer.
 This company was originally organized through the efforts of Puritan minister John White (1575–1648) of Dorchester, in the English county of Dorset.
 White has been called "the father of the Massachusetts Colony" because of his influence in establishing this settlement, even though he never emigrated.
 The Cape Ann settlement was not profitable, and the financial backers of the Dorchester Company terminated their support by the end of 1625.
 Their settlement was abandoned at present-day Gloucester, but a few settlers remained in the area, including Roger Conant, establishing a settlement a little further south at what is now Salem, near the village of the Naumkeag tribe.